Threats that Link has faced among several games.

-Link's Doppelgänger who first appeared as "Link's Shadow" in Zelda II: The Adventure of Link, the surprise final boss.
+Link's Doppelgänger who first appears as "Link's Shadow" in Zelda II: The Adventure of Link, as the surprise final boss.
 He's something of a popular character with the fandom despite his infrequent appearances and lack of characterization.
 He appears most notably in Ocarina of Time as the mini-boss in the Water Temple, and in Four Swords Adventures as a Recurring Boss.

 There are many different Dark Links, just as there are many different Links.
 The character is alternately known as Link's Shadow (in The Adventure of Link), Dark Link (in Ocarina of Time), and Shadow Link (in Four Swords Adventures); it is unknown if there are any meaningful differences between these names.
 In The Legend of Zelda: A Link Between Worlds, you can enter Shadow Link Battles as a StreetPass feature.
 They represent other players you pass and are equipped with up to two of the items they have.

 - Big, Bulky Bomb: He throws humongous bombs at you several times during Four Swords Adventures.
 Can also use them in A Link Between Worlds should an opposing player equip them with one.

 - The Blank: In many of his appearances, he has no facial features except for glowing red eyes, and sometimes not even that.

 - Bonus Boss: Of the Palace of the Four Sword in the Game Boy Advance version of A Link to the Past and in the final floor of Take 'Em All On!
 Level 3 in Spirit Tracks.

 - Degraded Boss: In Oracle of Ages, Veran can create dark Link doppelgangers as easily defeated Mooks.

 - Doppelgänger: He is an evil, jet-black clone of Link.